chocolateboy/wax/bin/README.md

 Specify the directory to download files to.
 Default: the system's [temp directory](https://en.wikipedia.org/wiki/Temporary_folder).

+If the directory doesn't exist, it is created if its parent directory exists.
+Otherwise, an error is raised.

 ### -D

 Download files to `$XDG_CACHE_HOME/wax` or `$HOME/.cache/wax` rather than the system's temp directory.
 Can be overriden by `-d`.

+If the directory doesn't exist, it is created if its parent directory exists.
+Otherwise, an error is raised.

 ### -?, -h, --help